 Is it the checkout?

-Does it occur when customers register?
+Does it occur when customers register for an account?

 Or is it when they sign in for an account?